The CMAA Terms and Conditions of Membership:

 All Members of the Association are issued with a personal, unique membership number, and official membership identification, in the form of a Membership Card.
 Membership Cards remain the property of the CMAA and are not transferable.
 The Membership Card is not a credit card and does not provide any explicit benefits in its own right, but rather is purely for identification purposes.
 The Membership Card should be presented in all dealings with the CMAA or when accessing Member services or entitlements.
 In circumstances where you are unable to produce your membership identification, you may be required to provide alternative forms of identification or certify your entitlement to service in writing.
 In some cases, a commercial service fee may be charged.
 If membership is subsequently confirmed, such fees and charges will be reimbursed to the extent of your membership entitlement.
 Any benefit obtained by presenting the card may be subject to separate terms and conditions, as amended from time to time.
 The CMAA is not liable for any malfunction of the Membership Card, nor for any unauthorised use of the card, or delays in issuing or replacing the card.
 You must notify the CMAA immediately if your membership identification is lost, stolen, damaged or destroyed.

-Although there are various classes of membership, only financial Full members of the Association have the right to vote in Board Elections and at meetings of the Association.
+Although there are various classes of membership, only financial Professional members of the Association have the right to vote in Board Elections and at meetings of the Association.